To mark up a drawing in your project's Drawings tool.

 Things to Consider

 - Any markups you add will automatically be added to your Personal layer.
-If you would like your markups to be viewable by any user, you must publish your personal markups to the published layer.
-Users with 'Standard' level or above permissions can publish their personal markups.
+In order for markups to be visible to any user with permissions to view drawings on the project, you must publish your personal markups to the Published layer.
+Users with 'Standard' or 'Admin' permissions can publish their personal markups.

 Video content may not accurately reflect the current state of the system, and/or it may be out of date.